dannuzak/15w-Technigo-project-todos/README.md

 The app functions:
--to addd tasks
+- to addd tasks
--list tasks
+- list tasks
--toggle weather a task is done or not
+- toggle weather a task is done or not

 ## How I buit it